-Development of properties usually entails four phases: land acquisition, project development and construction as well as marketing.
+Development of properties usually entails four phases: land acquisition, project development and construction and marketing.
 The typical development cycle for vacant land is approximately three to four years, whereas the development cycle for large-scale housing, mixed-use and township developments can be longer and varies from country to country.